Patotricks15/Generative-AI-projects/extracting_dataframe_from_paper/README.md

 The objective of this code is to extract tables from PDF documents using the GPT-4o-mini model and save the extracted tables as Excel files.

 ## Summary of the Objective:
-- Set up the GPT-4o-mini model for table extraction from PDFs.
+- Set up the GPT-4o-mini model for table extraction
-- Read the PDF document and split the text.
+- Read the PDF document
+- Split the text into semantic chunks
-- Create a vector store for the text and set up a retriever.
+- Create a vector store for the documents
-- Define a data model for the extracted tables.
+- Define a class for the table and table extraction
-- Use the GPT-4o-mini model to extract tables from the text.
+- Use the GPT-4o-mini model to extract tables from the text
-- Save the extracted tables as Excel files.
+- Save the extracted tables as Excel files

 # Flowchart
 ```mermaid